FWeynschenk/VideoFilters/readme.md

 * pip button disregards videos' disable pip request.
 I.e. Disney+ can now be played in pip mode. ()
 ### 1.2.2
 * fixed an issue where videos inside a [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) are not found, most notably Disney+
-* fixed settings not carrying over after an update
+* fixed settings not carrying over after an extension update
 ### 1.2.1
 * removal of dangling button
 ### 1.2.0